yonghyean/material-ui/docs/data/material/components/skeleton/skeleton.md

 ## Variants

-The component supports 4 shape variants.
+The component supports 4 shape variants:

+- `text`: represents a single line of a text (you can change the height via font size).
+- `circular`, `rectangular` and `rounded`: provides only a border radius to let you take control on the size of the skeleton.

 {{"demo": "Variants.js"}}